joshtom/modern-marketing/README.md

 * npm install or yarn install
 * npm run start or yarn start
 * Open your browser and preview on http://localhost:1234
+* npm run build or yarn build to build the project

 ## Inspiration
 Inspiration for the Index page was gotten on this [dribble design](https://dribbble.com/shots/17421483-Modern-Marketing-Agency-Hero)